 - The use of “I” indicates that work has not been submitted.
-When determining a final grade the teacher’s use of professional judgement based on interventions and data collected determine whether or not the student has demonstrated the required critical elements at another point in the course.
+When determining a final grade the teacher’s use of professional judgment based on interventions and data collected determine whether or not the student has demonstrated the required critical elements at another point in the course.

 Counselling services are available to every student in the school.
 Assistance is offered for course selection, college and university planning and other issues affecting school performance.